w3c/wot/proposals/privacy.md

 The tradeoff is the necessary *description* of the data produced by a device leads to increased risks in Categories 2 and 3.

-TDs currently only have a few possible risks in Category 2 such as optional support emails, which we need to clarify should not be used for the email of the owner of the device.
+TDs currently only have a few possible risks in Category 2 such as optional support emails, which we need to clarify should not be used for the email of an identifiable person associated with the device.
 It is also possible for TDs to be misused and for developers to embed PII in free-form description fields (such as names of people, such as naming a device "John's Insulin Monitor").
-This should be explicitly forbidden.
+This should be explicitly forbidden in privacy-sensitive contexts.

 In Category 3, PII can be inferred from the type of the device, which can be determined either directly (through a link with a type-of relationship to a Thing Template), through semantic metadata explicitly giving the